scrabbletank/farhome-rules/rulesdoc.md

 ### Preparing Spells

-Before you can cast a spell from your Codex you must prepare it.
+Before you can cast a spell from your codex you must prepare it.
 Every long rest you can prepare 5 spells, adding 3 for every point of intelligence you have.
 Having negative intelligence does not reduce the number of spells you can prepare.
-Once prepared spells are castable until the next day, even without your Codex.
+Once prepared spells are castable until the next day, even without your codex.
 The spells fade from your memory over the next long rest unless you prepare them again.

 ### Casting Spells